9 non-touristy reasons why you should visit Leicester Square

 Is there somewhere in this area that I have missed?
 Please comment below.

-If you want to explore this area more I will be leading my Soho Foodie & Bar Themed History Walk this Saturday 10th June at 4pm and again on Saturday 19th August at 4pm.
-Both walks start in Chinatown.
-Booking details of these and all my upcoming public walks can be found here
+If you want to explore this area more I will be leading my Soho Foodie & Bar Themed History Walk on Saturday 19th August at 4pm.
+This walk starts in Chinatown.
+Booking details of this and all my upcoming public walks can be found here

 The author of this blog (Joanna Moncrieff) is both a City of Westminster and Clerkenwell and Islington Tour Guide.
 Details of all walks bookable by groups are listed here

-One Response to 9 reasons why you really should visit Leicester Square
+One Response to 9 non-touristy reasons why you should visit Leicester Square

 Leave a Reply